Cog-Creators/Red-DiscordBot/docs/guide_cog_creation.rst

 `PyCharm <http://www.jetbrains.com/pycharm/>`_).

 .. attention::
-    While you can intentionally override Red's cogs/extensions, this may break things.
+    While you can intentionally override Blue's cogs/extensions, this may break things.
     We would prefer if people wanted custom behavior for any core cog/extension, an issue and/or PR is made Overriding Permissions specifically is dangerous.

-    Subclassing to make changes to Red's cogs/extensions may not be a safe way to stay up to date either, as changes to cogs and their interactions with red are not guaranteed to not be breaking.
+    Subclassing to make changes to Blue's cogs/extensions may not be a safe way to stay up to date either, as changes to cogs and their interactions with red are not guaranteed to not be breaking.